 - If both types of disorders are indicated for the client at diagnostic levels, list the mental health diagnosis or Z03.89 Deferred Diagnosis as the primary disorder and the substance use diagnosis as the secondary disorder.
-This indicates that the mental health diagnosis will be the primary focus of treatment, not necessarily that the mental health disorder is the more important disorder or the cause of the substance use. - o For all clients who do not meet the specialty mental health medical necessity criteria, but do have an identified substance use issue, the provider will make appropriate services referrals and document actions taken. - Treatment services and documentation shall focus on the primary mental health diagnosis and the identified functional impairment(s).
+This indicates that the mental health diagnosis will be the primary focus of treatment, not necessarily that the mental health disorder is the more important disorder or the cause of the substance use. - For all clients who do not meet the criteria for access to Specialty Mental Health services, but do have an identified substance use issue, the provider will make appropriate services referrals and document actions taken. - Treatment services and documentation shall focus on the primary mental health diagnosis and the identified functional impairment(s).
 Treatment planning should deal with the substance use issue, either by referral or direct treatment.
 The co-occurring substance use issue may be integrated into the client's problem list and service may be provided in relation to how it impacts the functional impairment related to the mental health diagnosis. - Documentation of treatment services and interventions must meet the federal and W&I Code 14184.402 requirements if mental health services are to be claimed to Medi-Cal.
 Progress notes should be carefully stated to remain within Medi-Cal guidelines.
-If the substance use is in a collateral person, the progress note must focus on the impact of the substance use on the identified client.
+If the substance use concerns a collateral person, the progress note must focus on the impact of the substance use on the identified client.
 In most instances, it is preferable to approach the substance use in the context of the mental health disorder and create an integrated note and treatment regime. - It is not appropriate to exclude a client from services solely because of the presence of a substance use disorder or a current state of intoxication.
 This decision should be made based on the client's accessibility for treatment, as well as client and provider safety concerns.

-Specialty Mental Health Medical Necessity Child/Youth:
+Medically Necessary Specialty Mental Health Services for Child/Youth:

-- For beneficiaries under age 21, a service is medical necessity if it meets criteria of Section 1396d(r)(5) of Title 42 of the United States Code This section requires provision of all Medicaid-coverable services necessary to correct and ameliorate mental illness or condition discovered by a screening service, whether or not such services are covered under the State Plan. - Mental health services need not be curative or restorative to ameliorate a mental health condition.
+- For beneficiaries under age 21, a service is medically necessary if it meets criteria of Section 1396d(r)(5) of Title 42 of the United States Code.
+This section requires provision of all Medicaid-coverable services necessary to correct and ameliorate mental illness or condition discovered by a screening service, whether or not such services are covered under the State Plan. - Mental health services need not be curative or restorative to ameliorate a mental health condition.
 Services that sustain, support, improve, or make more tolerable a mental health condition are considered to ameliorate the mental health condition and are covered as EPSDT. - Covered specialty mental health services shall be provided to enrolled beneficiaries who meet either of the following criteria below.
 If a beneficiary under age 21 meets the criteria as described in (1), the beneficiary meets criteria to access SMHS.
-It is not necessary to establish that they also meet criteria in (2).: - (1) The beneficiary has a condition placing them at high risk for a mental health disorder due to experience of trauma evidenced by any of the following: - Scoring in the high-risk range under a trauma screening tool approved by the department,
+It is not necessary to establish that they also meet criteria in (2).:

+(1) The beneficiary has a condition placing them at high risk for a mental health disorder due to experience of trauma evidenced by any of the following: